ayushkale1909/NetworkEvaluation/README.md

  Integrated Network Protocols Evaluation Framework

-Code performs Network Analysis on a Fully Connected and Ring Network Topology with a variable number of nodes.
+Code performs Network Analysis on a Fully Connected, Ring and Star Network Topologies with a variable number of nodes.

 It calculates the following properties: